ibm-cloud-docs/account/faqs-account.md

 {: #vat-id}
 {: faq}

 A tax identification number, such as a VAT ID, GST number, or TIN, is required to create a new personal use account with an address in specific countries or regions.
 For information about these requirements or where personal use accounts are not permitted, see [Personal use availability](/docs/account?topic=account-account-getting-started#signup-personalaccts).
-A tax identification number is also required for company accounts depending on your location.
+A tax identification number is also required for company accounts, depending on your location.
 Some countries where the local government requires it, taxes are charged directly instead.

 ## How do I update my credit card?
 {: #updatepayment}